JuliaGraphics/Luxor.jl/docs/src/tutorial/design-a-logo.md

 svgimage # hide
 ```

 This is looking quite promising.
-But here's the thing: in a parallel universe, you might already have made this in no time at all using Adobe Illustrator or Inkscape.
-But with this Luxor code, you can try all kinds of different variations with almost immediate results - just walk through the parameter space, either manually or via code, and see what effects you get.
-You don't have to redraw everything with different angles and radii...
+But here’s the thing: in a
+parallel universe, you might already have made this in no
+time at all using Adobe Illustrator or Inkscape.
+But with
+this Luxor code, you can try all kinds of different
+variations with almost immediate results - you can “walk through
+the parameter space”, either manually or via code, and see
+what effects you get.
+You don’t have to redraw everything
+with different angles and radii...

 So here's what a pentagonal theme with more circles looks like: